-Mitergy, LLC is an early-stage, drug discovery company focused on the progressive cell death that accompanies several human diseases.
+Mitergy is a late stage, mitochondrial therapeutic discovery company focused on the progressive cell death that accompanies several human diseases.
 Diseases with inappropriate cell loss include stroke, progressive heart failure and neurodegenerative diseases such as Parkinson's, Alzheimer's and Amyotropic Lateral Sclerosis (ALS), or Lou Gehrig's Disease.
 Mitergy's business strategy is predicated on a strong intellectual property position covering a novel disease-related, validated drug target and a new class of therapeutic drugs that prevent cardiomyocyte cell loss due to chemotherapy.
 Because of the expected involvement of Mitergy's drug target in a variety of end-stage diseases that exhibit accelerated cell loss in affected adult tissues, Mitergy is now poised to form strategic alliances to ensure translation of Mitergy's pre-clinical R&D to meeting the clinical challenge posed by the causative or contributing role premature cell loss in the pathogenesis or progression of human diseases.

 Patients with terminal heart failure and dilated cardiomyopathy (DCM) or coronary artery disease (CAD) exhibit loss of heart muscle cells or cardiomyocytes.